sorbet/sorbet/website/docs/generics.md

 ### Why does tracking variance matter?

-To get a sense for why these Sorbet places constraints on where covariant and contravariant type members can appear within signatures, consider this example, which continues the example from the [covariance section](#covariance) above:
+To get a sense for why Sorbet places constraints on where covariant and contravariant type members can appear within signatures, consider this example, which continues the example from the [covariance section](#covariance) above: